edezhic/prest/README.md

 ### what's next
 This is a hobby project and plans change frequently, but there are things I'd likely work on or consider next:
-+ improve in-code docs
 + session management integration
-+ better blockchain examples
++ better blockchain example
 + cut down swc example
 + fix rustls example
-+ fix replit compatability
++ set up auto deploy and publish